 - Stepper driver power is too low - the driver circuit may not be providing enough power for normal operation

-You may occasionally hear a single clunk or two, particularly in a cold environment, when extruding the first layer of a part, when printing with higher density plastics or when printing at high speeds and high layer thicknesses (>0.25mm / layer).
+You may occasionally hear a single clunk or two, particularly in a cold environment when extruding the first layer of a part, when printing with higher density plastics or when printing at high speeds and high layer thicknesses (>0.25mm / layer).
 One or two clunks at a time isn’t bad, but consistent misstepping needs to be fixed.

 Your nozzle may become blocked with residue from poor quality plastic filament, environmental grit, or residue buildup from repeatedly switching back and forth between different filament types without purging.
 Try purging some clean filament.
 If that doesn’t work, you may need to replace your printer nozzle.
+More information here.

-Z-Offset Too Low:
+Z-offset Too Low:

 Low Print Temperature:

 Check the manufacturer’s recommended print temperature for the filament (if it’s a range of temperatures we’d recommend starting in the middle).
 You may need to create or modify a new filament preset to slice your models with.
-You can follow the steps in this guide to see if the filament is extruding correctly at the recommended temperature.
+You can follow the steps in this guide (link) to see if the filament is extruding correctly at the recommended temperature.